osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

 # Storage runtime configuration

-The Edge Data Store storage component is install with default configurations that are sufficient for most scenarios; however, the runtime characteristics of the storage component can be configured.
+The Edge Data Store storage component is installed with default configurations that are sufficient for most scenarios; however, the runtime characteristics of the storage component can be configured.

 **Note:** Consult with OSIsoft Support personnel before modifying the default configuration.